LibrePhotos/librephotos/apps/docs/_posts/Installation/0000-01-02-arm_install.md

 ### Size

 You will need at least 10 GB of storage space for the docker images.
 This space is mainly used by machine learning models.
-LibrePhotos will also create a database and thumbnails which will need additional space.
+LibrePhotos will also create a database and thumbnails, which will need additional space.

 ### Docker